Table of Contents

 Diagnosis of Chronic Kidney Disease

-Diagnosis is primarily based upon a detailed medical history, taking particular not of underlying diseases and medications.
+Diagnosis is primarily based upon a detailed medical history, taking particular note of underlying diseases and medications.
 Clinical examination and laboratory tests complete the diagnosis.
-Imaging procedures (i.e. Sonography, CT, MRI scans) can provide helpful supporting information.
+Imaging procedures (i.e. Sonography, CT and MRI scans) can provide helpful supporting information.
 In the case of doubt, a renal biopsy can be requested.

 Above all, clinical laboratory testing of the GFR (glomerular filtration rate) serves to determine the National Kidney Foundation disease stage:

 |Stage||Description of renal function||GFR||Explanation|